chromeos/chromeos.dev/pages/en/android/input-compatibility.md

 a `Button` is focusable by default, and keyboard navigation should generally work without any additional code.
 In order to enable keyboard navigation for views that are not focusable by default, developers should mark them as focusable.
-This can be done programatically or in XML, as shown below.
+This can be done programmatically or in XML, as shown below.
 See the [Focus Handling](https://developer.android.com/reference/android/view/View.html#FocusHandling) documentation for more information.